 Be careful to not use your love and comfort as a weapon.

 Being in a close relationship with someone who is addictively using substances can be very challenging.
 But saying things like, “If you loved me, you’d quit,” is destructive behavior that almost always backfires.
 Instead, convey your concerns with your love.
 Remind your loved one often that you are willing to be their recovery support and that they’re not alone.
 Tell them that you love them enough to see them live.
-At the same time, continue to remind yourself that it’s OK to set limits with your loved one.
+At the same time, it’s important for you to know that setting boundaries with someone in recovery is perfectly OK.
 Sometimes the most loving thing we can do for another person is to allow them to experience the consequences of their actions.
 This does not mean you are punishing your loved one.
 It does mean, however, that you are no longer shielding them from the results of their behavior.

 Know that you can give recovery support without enabling their addictions.